zellux/gokarna-hugo/exampleSite/content/posts/theme-documentation-basics.md

   customHeadHTML = ""

   # Configure how post dates are displayed
-  # dateFormat must be set if lastmod is declared in front matter, or
-  # enableGitInfo is true
   dateFormat = "January 2, 2006"

   # Home page meta description